opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_data_usage.rst

 Popularity
 ----------

 The Popularity section of the Data dashboard is based upon a computation aiming at quantifying dataset consumption in order to establish popularity scores for datasets.
-This computation is based on 3 metrics: number of downloads, number of API calls and number of reuses.
+This computation is based on 3 metrics: number of downloads, number of API calls, and number of reuses.
 These 3 metrics indicate whether a dataset published into an Opendatasoft portal can be considered popular or not, compared to the other datasets of both that portal and the Opendatasoft data network.

 .. admonition:: Important
    :class: important